Key driving rules and regulations in Australia

 Take plenty of fresh air during your breaks – get out of the car, stretch your legs and rehydrate.
 Or simply have a good nap!

 - On long-distance outer roads, you may encounter multi-trailer trucks (road trains).
 Give them plenty of room, and if overtaking be very careful due to their extra length.

 Australia has some rough terrain and not all roads are sealed.
 If driving in remote areas ensure you plan your route to find roads suitable for your vehicle.
 If faced with low quality or dirt roads, make sure you have a suitable off-road vehicle and confident driving skills.

 Even on paved roads, extreme weather can mean road conditions swiftly become more difficult.
 Be aware and ready to adjust your speed, and avoid driving into isolated areas without adequate water, supplies and planning.

 - Seat belts must be worn by the driver and all passengers at all times, and it is the driver’s responsibility to ensure this is the case.

 - Children and babies must be restrained in an approved car or booster seats.
-In some states, this applies for children up to 7 years old.
+In some states, this applies for children up to seven years old.

 Australian road signs and markings

-- Remember that Australian road speeds and distances are measured in kilometres, even though you drive on the left – easy to forget if you are used to driving in the UK.
+- Remember that Australian road speeds and distances are measured in kilometres

 - You must come to a complete stop at a stop sign, and if cars are coming, you must give way to them.
 However, you don’t have to come to a complete stop at a give way sign, provided you have slowed down, checked for oncoming traffic and found the way clear.